 This property, when checked, the building block will assume that the web element is currently present and will wait until it can no longer be found on the page before proceeding.

 This can be useful for instance when waiting for a “Loading…” message to disappear.

-This property of the web building blocks delay the search for the web element until there has been no active XHR requests for a specific period of time — for instance 3 seconds.
+This property of the web building blocks delay the search for the web element until there have been no active XHR requests for a specific period of time — for instance, 3 seconds.